HenrySeed/Henry.nz/README.md

 ![Love this little CSS rotate animation](https://i.imgur.com/smgc6mq.gif)

-Rather than building a portfolio from scratch, the more efficient method is just to take the README.md of each repo and display it nicely.
-It uses some nice JS and css to display the README's properly.
+Rather than building a portfolio from scratch, surely a more efficient method is just to take the README.md of each repo and slap it behind some pretty CSS.
+It uses some nice scripts to attatch links to the Github Repo, NPM project or hosted site.

-The GitHub API has some read limitations, to get around this, I have a Node script which I can run locally, it reads the github api for all my projects, and saves them to a firestore database as a form of intermediary.
+Initially I just used a direct connection to the GitHub API, but it has some pretty serious read limits.
+I mean, I'm a bit of a narcissist, but even I don't think  my tiny portfolio site will be getting hundreds of reads, but during development I kept hitting the cap.
+So rather than creating a local mock-up API for development, I just built a full database backend because even a toddler could whip up a Firestore DB.
+(This says far more about the well built and robust nature of Firebase than anything else)